UWQuickstep/gift/README.md

 # gift
-Gather Insights From (Internet of) Things
+Gather Insights From Things

-In Beta (internal for UW for now)
+In Beta (internal to UW for now)